 In the Netherlands, people have eaten raw herring for hundreds of years.
 This fatty fish is lightly brined and salted and then served with chopped onions and pickles.
 I was not itching to try it (at all) and almost certainly wouldn’t have if it hadn’t been included on the food tour I took with Eating Amsterdam.
 And you know what?
 I’m glad I did.
 I was shocked at its light, fresh taste when I had been expecting strong and super fishy.
 A pleasant surprise.

-One of the best Dutch foods actually isn’t Dutch at all—it’s Indonesian.
+Some of the best Dutch food actually isn’t Dutch at all—it’s Indonesian.
 The food of the former Dutch colony is tremendously popular in Amsterdam, and for good reason.
 There are so many flavors, textures, and different, delicious combinations to try.

 Dutch apple pie